joshualande/joshualande.github.io/_posts/2014-04-18-database-normalization.md

 kind of query.
 Instead, the designers of SQL optimized their database to perform all kinds of different queries against flat tables efficiently.
-There is a good chance that what we will want to querying tomorrow is different from today, so this is a huge advantage.
+There is a good chance that what we will want to query tomorrow is different from today, so this is a huge advantage.

 As a final note, some newer databases like